fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ### 2. `happyFlow`

 Next logical step is to verify the Happy flow.
-We setup the request to succeed and expect a Loading and Success state to be returned.
+We set up the request to succeed and expect a Loading and Success state to be returned.

 ```kotlin
 val expected = listOf(